ORLOG-NTUA/CISAMS/README.md

 ## 📦 Funding
 Integrated Circularity and Sustainability Assessment of Manufacturing Systems is carried out within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union – NextGenerationEU (Implementation body: HFRI | Project Number: 16148).

+## 📦 Reference
+E. Aretoulaki, A. Rentizelas, K. Florios, E. Simos, (2026).
+A Comprehensive Framework for Circular Economy, Environmental, and Social Sustainability Indicators in Manufacturing.
+Circular Economy and Sustainability (Springer), In Press.